 - Trailer certification

-- Green card (get from your vehicle insurer)
+- Green card (if needed- get from your vehicle insurer)

 - International Driving Permit if required